mateusnerigo/salgados_laravel_project/README.md

  # Thank you!
 I'm really glad that you're here!
  This project is under development and it is planned to be used as a backend API for another project, a VueJS SPA. <br>
- There's some big needs and updates coming like sales updating and authentication that I will learn and develop.<br> <br>
+ There's some big needs and updates coming like authentication that I will learn and develop.<br> <br>
  See you! <br>
  Mateus Neri